Chapter 7 From chi-squared to somers’ d

 7.5 Somers’ D

 All of the measures of association that we have looked at so far have been useful for thinking about the relationship between two ordinal or nominal variables.
 But if we have two ordinal variables, we can also start to think about the direction of our relationship.
-In other words, we can go beyond asking whether knowing our independent variable helps us predict our dependent variable and ask whether an increase in our independent variable leads to an increase (or decrease) in our dependent variable.
+In other words, we can go beyond asking whether knowing our independent variable helps us predict our dependent variable and ask whether an increase in our independent variable is associated with an increase (or decrease) in our dependent variable.

 This kind of question does not make sense when discussing nominal variables, such as marital status.
 In other words, it does not make sense to ask whether marital status “increasing” leads to income increasing, because there is no order in which the values for the marital status variable (divorced, married, never married, separated, and widowed) must be listed.

 One tip before we move on: R is almost always willing to create an object so that you don’t have to keep typing the same things over and over.
-So, in this case, you can make your crosstab an object called media.table like this:
+So, in this case, you can make your crosstab an object called xt like this:

 Then, to see what that table looks like, you can run this line of code:

-## freedomofpress
+## natPride

-## freedomofpress
+## natPride

-## a lot 27 18
+## armUkraine a lot worse

 After that, to generate the table with column percents, you can go like this: